YoucefDjenfi/DCIT-project/README.md

 # DCIT-Bot additions:

 ## base objectives
-- use of `ALG_Cyber_2009_FR_0` and `2.1-Loi-N%C2%B018-07-2 from the official course material`
+- Use of `ALG_Cyber_2009_FR_0` and `2.1-Loi-N%C2%B018-07-2` from the official course material
-- add the official algerian juridical laws about cybercrime and digital citizenship`
+- Add the official algerian juridical laws about cybercrime and digital citizenship`

 ## nice to have objectives
 - Finetune llama in french to comply with the DCIT's strict french requirements